 Weekly influenza reports

-- So far this season, influenza A(H3N2) has been the most common subtype affecting Canadians.
+- A(H3N2) continues to be the most common type of influenza affecting Canadians.

 Subscribe to FluWatch reports - email@example.com